PandaWood/rubyann/README.md

 *(see also the original jQuery version [jquery.rubyann](https://github.com/PandaWood/jquery.rubyann))*

+**rubyann** is a small library for writing
+[ruby annotations](https://en.wikipedia.org/wiki/Ruby_character)
-**rubyann** is a small library to allow you to write [ruby annotations](https://en.wikipedia.org/wiki/Ruby_character) using a simplified syntax.
-Basically, to avoid having to write the fairly tedious XML required for ruby annotations - which is often used for [furigana](https://en.wikipedia.org/wiki/Furigana).
+using a simplified syntax.
+Basically, to avoid writing the tedious XML required.
+This is most often used for Japanese [furigana](https://en.wikipedia.org/wiki/Furigana).

-For most users, this will simply mean - **a convenient way of being able to output furigana into the Japanese text of their web page.**
+For most users, this will simply mean - **a convenient way of adding Furigana to their Kanji in a web page.**

 #### Example

-It works by using this syntax - in this case, to show what kanji goes with what hiragana:
+It works by using the custom syntax below:

 ```
 {日,に}{本,ほん}{語,ご}
 ```

-Note the use of braces to match up the Kanji with the Hiragana character.
+ie `{kanji,furigana} any text here`

-RubyAnn will parse this and replace the HTML with something that looks like this:
+rubyann will parse this and can replace the HTML with ruby annotations that looks like this:

 ![RubyAnn result](demo/nihongo-furigana-example.png)

-This is done by using RubyAnn in javascript like this:
+This is done by using rubyann in javascript like this:
 ```
-  let annotate = new RubyAnn()
+  let ann = new RubyAnn()
-  annotate.elements('.furigana-text')
+  ann.elements('.furigana-text')
 ```

-You can also pass in your own delimiters (instead of curly braces) incase there's a conflict eg `new RubyAnn('[]')` - you just have to pass 2 characters as a string, for start/end.
+You can also pass in your own delimiters (instead of curly braces) - incase there's a conflict

+eg `new RubyAnn('[]')` - the function/constructor takes 2 characters
+in a string for start/end.

-Another use, is to just get the raw XML - without affecting the DOM - and use it however you need
+Another use of the library is to just get the raw XML/XHTML, without affecting the DOM, to use however you need.
 ```
-  let annotate = new RubyAnn()
+  let ann = new RubyAnn()
-  annotate.getXml('{鳥,とり}')   // returns '<ruby><rb>鳥</rb><rp>(</rp><rt>とり</rt><rp>)</rp></ruby>'
+  ann.getXml('{鳥,とり}')   // returns '<ruby><rb>鳥</rb><rp>(</rp><rt>とり</rt><rp>)</rp></ruby>'
 ```

+## Source Code
+RubyAnn is written in [TypeScript](https://www.typescriptlang.org/) and has a [Mocha](https://mochajs.org/) test suite and a [Demo Page](demo/demo.html) that can be run locally.

 ## Build
 #### Requirements